-It’s an oversimplification, but Maslow’s Hierarchy of Needs says that you can figure out how people will behave by looking at their underlying needs.
+It’s an oversimplification, but Maslow’s Hierarchy of Needs says that you can predict how people will behave by looking at their underlying needs.
 Maslow believed a starving person would find food first, putting aside every other consideration, including social niceties.

 Maslow’s theory has its uses.
 Yet most modern management experts and psychologists regard it with suspicion.
-One obvious criticism is that the hierarchy doesn’t take into account acts of selflessness, bravery, charity and heroism.
+One criticism is that the hierarchy of needs doesn’t take into account acts of selflessness, bravery, charity and heroism.

 Painters starving in attics